fnegrini/jasper_odoo/README.md

 One2Many fields and Many2Many fields are exported as an extra source.
 The reference to the model is created with a field with the model name on this extra source.
 You can use thees extra source on your subreport (check next topic)

 ## Uploading Jasper fields
 Once you designed and tested your Jasper report with the XML sample file.
 You need only to upload the *jrxml* and *jasper* files to the *Design file (jrxml)* and *Compiled file (.jasper)* fields respectively on the report action and save your report.
 After that just click on "Add report to model" button and done!
-Go to your folder menu, select one or several records and call your jasper report.
+Go to your model menu, select one or several records and call your jasper report.

 # Working with subreports
 To work with subreports, you can use any One2Many or Many2Many field of your model as data source.
-Once one field of theese kind is added to the model report, it is exported as an extra datasource withe the name as the field model name.
-A field named as the upper model is inserted to be used as query on your XPath param.
+Once one field of theese kind is added to the model report, it is exported as an extra datasource with the name as the field model name.
+A field named as the upper model is inserted to your field list to be used as query on your XPath param.

 ## Before use subreports
 When you are developing reports with subreports the *Expression* parameter of your subreport object on main report is a path to the subreport file.
 Unfortunally, when it comes to odoo there are no more file system and everything is in memory.
 So, for the module be able to work with subreports, theese are passed as parameters to main report.
 Because of this feature a few additional steps are needed before upload your reports to odoo as follow: